 Withdrawal from heroin varies according to how long and frequently the addict has used.
 Withdrawal onset can occur after only a few hours, though more commonly sets in between 24 to 48 hours after the last use.
 Mental function becomes impaired, breathing is weakened, extreme vomiting can occur, itching sensations are often experienced, and appendages can feel heavy.

-Physical withdrawal symptoms include the following:
+Physical withdrawal symptoms during detox programs include the following:

 - Clouded mental functioning